daenamcclintock/NFT_Art_Generator/art_engine/README.md

 ## Usage

-Create your different layers as folders in the 'layers' directory, and add all the layer assets in these directories.
-You can name the assets anything as long as it has a rarity weight attached in the file name like so: `example element#70.png`.
+Create your different layers as folders in the 'layers' directory, and add all the layer art in these directories.
+You can name the files anything as long as it has a rarity weight attached in the file name like so: `example element#70.png`.
 You can optionally change the delimiter `#` to anything you would like to use in the variable `rarityDelimiter` in the `src/config.js` file.

 Once you have all your layers, go into `src/config.js` and update the `layerConfigurations` objects `layersOrder` array to be the exact layer folder names in order of the back layer to the front layer.